 The book of 2 juan length begins with a register of older books on calligraphy, but unfortunately the names of the authors are not listed.
-The Ming period edition by Cheng Rong 程榮 ends with an appendix on errors in a book on model calligraphy, the Fatie shiwen kanwu 法帖釋文刊誤, which was written by the Song period 宋 (960-1279) scholar Chen Yuyi 陳與義.
-The bibliographic chapter in the encyclopedia Wenxian tongkao 文獻通考 says the Mosou was 10 juan long, the bibliography Zhengshi shumu 鄭氏書目 speaks of 5 juan, the Zhizhai shulu jieti 直齋書錄解題 or 18 or 21 chapters.
+The Ming-period 明 (1368-1644) edition by Cheng Rong 程榮 ends with an appendix on errors in a book on model calligraphy, Fatie shiwen kanwu 法帖釋文刊誤, which was written during the Song period 宋 (960-1279) by Chen Yuyi 陳與義 (1090-1139).
+The bibliographical chapter in the encyclopaedia Wenxian tongkao 文獻通考 says the Mosou had a length of 10 juan, but the bibliography Zhengshi shumu 鄭氏書目 speaks of 5 juan, and the Zhizhai shulu jieti 直齋書錄解題 or 18 or 21 chapters.

 The second and third chapters (Jiupinshu 九品書, Xu shupin 續書品) explain the method to rate calligraphy by nine ranks of quality.
-In the third chapter (Shupin youlie 書品優劣) fourty calligraphers are concretely rated according to the liveliness, the shape and the fineness of their works.
+In the third chapter (Shupin youlie 書品優劣), forty calligraphers are concretely rated according to the liveliness, the shape and the fineness of their works.
 Chapter ten (Bizhentu shi'erzhang 筆陣圖十二章) describes twelve steps of creating calligraphy in analogy to military formations and training.
 Other chapters discuss the calligraphies of individual masters (like 4 Liang Wudi shuping 梁武帝書評, 12 Wang Yishao bishi zhuan 王逸少筆勢傳 or 14 Wang Yishao bishi tu 王逸少筆勢圖), discuss special themes (like 6 Shulun 書論, 7 Lunzhuan 論篆, 15 Biyi 論篆 or 19 Shujue 書訣) or consists of a set of rules for calligraphy, often quotations from other masters (like 8 Yongbifa bing koujue 用筆法并口訣, 11 Zhang Changshi shier yi bifa 張長史十二意筆法 or 20 Xushi shuji 徐氏書記).